Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Experiments

 \subsection{Comparative evaluation}

-{\bf OpenAI Gym.} Figure \ref{fig-performance} and Table~\ref{tbl:Comparative_Evaluation} shows learning curves and performance comparison.
-RAC consistently improves the performance of SAC and TD3 across all environments and performs better than other algorithms.
-In particular, RAC learns significantly faster for Humanoid and has better asymptotic performance for Ant, Walker2d, and HalfCheetah.
-RAC yields a much smaller variance than SAC and TQC, indicating that the optimistic exploration helps the agents escape from bad local optima.
+{\bf OpenAI Gym}.
+Figure \ref{fig-performance} and Table~\ref{tbl:Comparative_Evaluation} shows learning curves and performance comparison.
+RAC consistently improves the performance of SAC and TD3 across all environments and performs consistently better than other algorithms especially in Humanmoid.
+Table~\ref{tbl:Comparative_Evaluation} shows that RAC-SAC can outperform SAC’s performance with about one-tenth of the samples.
+It is seen that RAC yields a much smaller variance than SAC and TQC which implies that the optimistic exploration helps the agents escape out of bad local optima.

-{\bf Sample efficiency comparison.} Table \ref{tbl:Sample_efficience} shows the sample efficiency comparison with baselines.
+{\bf Sample efficiency comparison}.
+Results in table \ref{tbl:Sample_efficience} show that the sampling efficiency of RAC exceeds other algorithms.
 Compared with TQC, RAC-SAC reaches 3000 and 6000 for Ant with 16.79x and 12.31x sample efficiency.
-RAC-SAC performs 1.5x better than REDQ halfway through training and 1.8x better at the end of training in Walker and Huamnmoid.
-They show that a better under overestimation trade-off can achieve better sample-efficiency performance than the MuJoCo environments' state-of-the-art algorithms.
+RAC-SAC performs 1.5x better than REDQ half-way through training and 1.8x better at the end of training in Walker and Huamnmoid.
+The sample efficiency of TQC20 is also significantly improved compared to TQC which show that the UTD ratio is indeed a key factor to sample efficiency.